-If you want to create presentations for print, fancy brochures or even want to do desktop publishing then it is likely that you would consider Microsoft Publisher as one of the best options available for this type of work.
-It is certainly good software which you would expect from Microsoft but it certainly isn’t the be-all and end-all.
+If you want to make presentations for print, fancy brochures, or even desktop publishing, Microsoft Publisher is probably one of the best options for that kind of work.
+It’s certainly good software, which you’d expect from Microsoft, but it’s not the be-all and end-all.

-Although there are a lot of Microsoft Publisher users they have a few complaints about the application.
-If you are a new designer then you probably won’t find it to be very user-friendly.
-In fact, creating the printed materials the way that you want them can often be quite a challenge with this popular application.
+Although there are many users of Microsoft Publisher, they’ve a few complaints about the application.
+If you’re a new designer, you probably won’t find it very user-friendly.
+In fact, with this popular application, it can often be quite a challenge to get the printed materials to look the way you want them to.

-When it comes to designing materials for print I am certainly at the novice level so you need to bear that in mind as you are reading this review.
-So after a lot of searching and testing, I am happy to bring you the best 7 Microsoft Publisher alternatives.
+When it comes to designing materials for print, I’m certainly a beginner, so you should keep that in mind when reading this review.
+After a lot of searching and testing, I’m happy to present you with the 7 best alternatives to Microsoft Publisher.

 The 7 Best Microsoft Publisher Alternatives